Stockwell Six

-The Stockwell Six are a group of black British men who were put on trial for attempted robbery in 1972.
-Five of them were convicted, but in 2021 the convictions for four of them were overturned.
+The Stockwell Six are a group of British men who were put on trial for attempted robbery in 1972.
+Five of them were convicted, but all of their convictions were later overturned after it was determined that they had been framed by Transport Police officer Derek Ridgewell.

 Arrests

 Courtney Harriot, Paul Green and Cleveland Davidson were arrested on the London Underground in February 1972 after travelling from Stockwell tube station.
 They were aged from 17 to 20 at the time.

 Trial

 They were tried on charges of assault with intend to rob British Transport Police Detective Sergeant Derek Ridgewell.
 Ridgewell claimed that Courtney Harriot and his friends has accosted him on an underground train between Stockwell and Oval tube station.
-Ridgewell claimed that Harriot had snapped fingers at him and said "Give me some bread, man" then produced a knife and said "Your wallet or it's this!".
+Ridgewell claimed that Harriot had snapped fingers at him and said "Give me some bread, man" then produced a knife and said "Your wallet or it's this!"

 Ridgewell claimed he then drew his truncheon, then knocked the knife out of Harriot's hand as other undercover officers entered from adjoining compartments.
-He claimed that Harriot shouted "Fuzz!".
+He claimed that Harriot shouted "Fuzz!"

 All six defendants pleaded not guilty and testified that the alleged incident had never happened and that they had been arrested at Oval tube station.
 They testified that police had threatened them, been violent and put words in their mouths.